S-unya/zero-context/src/pages/blog/TriangleOfForces.md

 );
 ```

-Notice the `:root {}` pseudo-class, it matches the `<html>` element, so all variables declared in there are scoped to the html tag and its decendants.
+Notice the `:root {}` pseudo-class, it matches the `<html>` element, so all
+variables declared in there are scoped to the html tag and its descendants.

-Whether the above looks like a good solution or not, let's examine it by outlining the boundaries:
+Whether the above looks like a good solution or not, let's examine it by
+outlining the boundaries:

 1. There is the possible JS/CSS team member boundary as above
 2. The `:root {}` - this encapsulates the boundary between CSS and HTML.